An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - Standard treatments have failed for no known reason

-Thoracentesis.
-If a doctor detects pleural effusion during the physical exam or on an imaging study, and suspects that pus (empyema) is present, a thoracentesis is performed.
+If a doctor detects pleural effusion during the physical exam or from an imaging procedure, and suspects that pus (empyema) is present, a thoracentesis is performed.

 - Fluid in the pleura is withdrawn using a long thin needle inserted between the ribs.